 Caring for Silk:

-cotton, and is very much like human hair.
+It is important to remember that silk is a protein-based fiber and is more similar to wool than to cotton, and is very much like human hair.
 While it is extremely strong, repeated exposure to the sun will erode the fibers.

 Silk can withstand heat, in general – in fact much of the processing done on silk to create the fabrics use intense heat – but it doesn’t respond well to extreme changes in temperature or to over-drying of the fabric in a hot dryer.

 In cleaning silk garments, it is important to follow manufacturer’s instructions.
 Most silk garments will need to be dry-cleaned to protect the delicate fabrics.
 This typically includes the more structured silk garments and those with very delicate weaves.